IN POLITICS YOUTH IS DISASTROUS!

 George Washington was 56 when he became the first US president.
 56 in those days is 80 years today.
 Nigeria needs mature leaders who are upright, incorruptible, fair and just and not the decrepit, misanthropic, thieving, hypocritical, and chameleonic characters parading as leaders today.

 When Nigeria elects those leaders, the youth will just do fine with electricity, good roads, good health care, reliable communications, potable water supply in abundant supply.
-There are Mark Zuckerbergs in Nigeria whose ideas have been wiped out by our Electricity Distribution Companies or is it Electricity Distorting Companies through their incessant power failures and attendant equipment damage.
+There are Mark Zuckerbergs in Nigeria whose ideas have been wiped out by Nigerian Electricity Distribution Companies or is it Electricity Distorting Companies through their incessant power failures and attendant equipment damage.